All entries to our kayak fishing tournaments must follow these requirements.

-- Mouth of fish can be open but must touch end of bump board
+- The mouth of fish can be open but must touch the end of bump board

 - Tourney tag identifier holders are acceptable to use

 - ONLY vessels designated as kayaks by the manufacturer as kayaks are allowed in any tournament

 You must use these approved measurement devices: